 Johnny: Something to look forward to.
 You have given me, and I’m sure a lot of our viewers, a new perspective on the roots of Western decadence.
 Your explanations have also given me a new appreciation of religious studies; they are not a waste of time.
 I can see now that if I took time to learn about God, it would be time divinely spent – especially for a television host.
 A degree in theology would have been much more appropriate than a degree about some dead, decadent, soon-to-be-forgotten culture.

 Muhammad: [smiling appreciatively] There may be hope for you yet.

 Johnny: I hope so.
-Getting back to why I selected the poem I did, a selection that I now deeply regret, as an introduction to our second program in our five part series on the demise of Canada ten years ago this week, it was because, in the final days that marked what historians commonly described as The Fracture there was a lot of sectarian violence.
-I wrongly believed that the poem The Second Coming was a good way of introducing the topic of sectarian violence since it’s about a world in turmoil with the eminent return of Jesus Christ.
+Getting back to why I selected the poem that I did, a selection that I now deeply regret, as an introduction to our second program in our five-part series on the demise of Canada ten years ago this week; it was because, in the final days that marked what historians commonly described as The Fracture, there was a lot of sectarian violence.
+I wrongly believed that the poem The Second Coming was a good way of introducing the topic of sectarian violence since it is about a world in turmoil with the eminent return of Jesus Christ.